-The journalist Natalie (Débora Falabella), the lawyer Verônica (Tais Araújo) and the activist Luiza (Leandra Leal) join the trainee Clara (Thainá Duarte) to investigate, from an anonymous report, the connection between a big mining company and illegal mining groups in the fictional city of Cari, in the Amazon.
-Taking many many risks, they engage in a struggle against Olga (Camila Pitanga), a lobbyist who helps the mining company explore an environmental reserve in order to expand the business with devastating environmental and social impact.
+In the series, the journalist Natalie (Débora Falabella), the lawyer Verônica (Tais Araújo), and the activist Luiza (Leandra Leal) join the trainee Clara (Thainá Duarte) to investigate, from an anonymous report, the connection between a powerful mining company and illegal mining groups in the fictional city of Cari, in the Amazon.
+Taking many many risks, they engage in a struggle against Olga (Camila Pitanga), a lobbyist who helps the mining company to explore an environmental reserve in order to expand the business with devastating environmental and social impact.

-The issues present in Aruanas may raise a number of questions about the environment in the Amazon and about the role of activists.
-What is real or fiction in Aruanas?
+The issues present in "Aruanas" may raise a number of questions about the environment and the role of activists

 The impact of illegal mining is extensive.
 Studies by Chico Mendes Institute for Biodiversity Conservation (ICMBio) suggests that illegal mining has become one of the main vectors of deforestation in Conservation Units in Brazil.
 According to the study, 949 mining areas were registered in 2017, by the National Institute for Space Research (INPE), spreading over 45.8 square kilometers.
 One year earlier, 382 areas had been mapped, in a total area of 29.3 square kilometers.